Occupation times of alternating renewal processes with L\'evy applications: Overview of results

-\paragraph{Reflected Brownian motion} Suppose $X(\cdot)$ is a Brownian motion with drift $\mu$ and variance $\sigma^2$.
+where $D(z) = 2\sigma^2z+\mu^2$.
+An expression for the scale function $W^{(q)}(\cdot)$ can be found in \cite{Kuz}.
+The expressions in \eqref{eq: scale Wqpsi} and \eqref{eq: ZscaleBMpsi} can be derived, after some standard calculus, from \eqref{exponential twist W}.
 Theorem \ref{Theorem on occupation time SP} yields an expression for the double transform of the occupation time of $[0,\tau]$, up to time $t$, for a reflected Brownian motion, i.e.,